adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 ### Task 3 - Tinkering

 For this part, create a sub-directory named `tinker`.
+This is where your code for Task 3 will go.

 ### Task 3a - Archive Extraction